Prayansh17/MsEngage/README.md

     13. Join the room with different joining names and the users will be connected.

+For testing on multiple devices using same LAN.
+For that we need to make our localhost public.
+For that, download ngrok from https://ngrok.com/download and install it.

+For testing on multiple devices in the same LAN, go to the directory where you have installed ngrok.
+Run the command: ngrok.exe http 8000
+This will make our localhost public and provide two public URLs.
+However, make sure to always use the one that starts with https: and not http: as we will be accessing media devices.

 It is requested to please read Explaination.txt file to understand the full structure of the project and how it is implemented.

+For any kind of error refer to console in the browser.